coord-e/magicpak/README.md

 COPY --from=0 /bundle /.
 ```

-Some executables works well in this way.
+Some executables work well in this way.
 However, others fail to run properly because `magicpak`'s static analysis isn't enough to detect all files needed by them at runtime.
 For this case, `magicpak` has `--include <GLOB>` option to specify the missing requirements manually.
 Moreover, you can use `--dynamic` to automatically include files that are accessed by the executable during execution.

-Despite of our careful implementation, our analysis is unreliable in a way because we can't completely determine the runtime behavior before its execution.
-To ensure that `magicpak` collected all dependenties to perform a specific task, `--test` option is implemented. `--test` enables testing of the resulting bundle using chroot(2).
+Despite our careful implementation, our analysis is unreliable in a way because we can't completely determine the runtime behavior before its execution.
+To ensure that `magicpak` collected all dependencies to perform a specific task, `--test` option is implemented. `--test` enables testing of the resulting bundle using chroot(2).

-The size of resulting image is our main concern. `magicpak` supports executable compression using `upx`.
+The size of the resulting image is our main concern. `magicpak` supports executable compression using `upx`.
 You can enable it with `--compress`.

 ### Supported options